flimflam-austin/hugo-cms-test/content/quick_reads/20190108-19-01-08-border-national-emergency/index.md

       very quickly_.”**

-      A president can declare a national emergency – **EVERY president since 1976 has done so –**A *BUT* may President Trump do so in order to fund a border wall?
+      A president can declare a national emergency –**EVERY president since 1976 has done so –**A *BUT* may President Trump do so in order to fund a border wall?

       What To Know
     _key: card-1-4fda87b7-8726-4eb5-987b-cd173a65c06c
   - order: 1
+    useCheckmark: false
     body: >-
-      The **1976 National Emergencies Act** allows a president to declare an emergency in order to, among other things:
+      The**1976 National Emergencies Act** allows a president to declare an emergency in order to, among other things: